-Tuition fee for a 2.5 years MS course varies from college to college and for an international student, it is anywhere between $25,000 and $50,000.
+This is by far the biggest expense of your US education.
+Tuition fee for a 2 years MS course varies from college to college and for an international student, it is anywhere between $25,000 and $50,000.
 The colleges with lower fee structure are Illinois State University, University of Great Falls, Buffalo State College etc.

 International students incur the out of state student fee, unlike the native US students who pay in state fee, which is easily the one third of the of the out of state tuition fee.